bestia-dev/cheatsheets/ssh_cheatsheet.md

 ssh-add -l
 ```

-Recreate the alias on every startup.
+Recreate the alias on every startup ~\profile.ps1:
-Create a file profile.ps1:

 ```ps1
 # $home\profile.ps1 should run on every startup